-In an age where people change jobs on average every 2-5yrs, there is a good chance that your reference will not be at the same company by the time you need them to make that recommendation they promised you.
-And even if they haven’t moved on, many companies have put policies in place to prevent references being given out.
+On average, a person changes jobs every 2-5yrs.
+There is a good chance that your reference will not be at the same company by the time you need them to make the recommendation they promised you.
+And if they haven’t moved on, many companies have put policies in place to prevent references being given out.

 Why references are important

 References are, to a degree, objective.
-Whether you get this job or that job is of no consequence to them, other than perhaps wishing you well.
-This means that they are able to give a potential employer perspective on how you work, your interaction with colleagues, and provide detail on why they found you a great employee.
+Whether you get this job or that job is of no consequence to them.
+This means that they can give a potential employer perspective on how you work, your interactions with colleagues, and explain why they found you a great employee.

 Requesting a reference before you need it

-If you are planning to start looking for a new role, you should begin contacting the people that you want to use as references straight away.
-The idea is that as soon as you start applying and going on interviews, you have your references available already.
+If you plan to start looking for a new role, you should begin contacting the people you want to use as references straight away.
+As soon as you start your job search and going on interviews, you want to have your references available already.

-Capitalise on references in your social profile
+Capitalise on social media references

 Protocol for requesting a reference

-Provide a copy of your resume; remind them of your sales figures and growth over the years; feel confident to express any skills or qualification you have that are important for your role.
+Provide a copy of your resume.
+Remind them of your sales figures, KPI’s, achievements and growth over the years.
+Feel confident to express any skills or qualification you have that are important for your role.

-Elements to include
+Elements to include in references

 While a verbal reference and a letter of recommendation are very similar, there are a few elements that your written reference should definitely include: